Background pattern

 No dose adjustment is necessary if you have kidney problems.

-For adults with moderate liver disease, your doctor may adjust the dose.
+For adults with moderate liver disease, your doctor may perform a dose adjustment.

-If you have severe liver problems, you must exercise special caution with donepezil (see section 2 “Before taking Donepezil Almus”).
-In cases of unexplained liver alteration with donepezil treatment, the withdrawal of Donepezil Almus will be considered.
+If you have severe liver problems, you should be cautious with donepezil (see section 2 "Before taking Donepezil Almus").
+In cases of unexplained liver alteration with donepezil treatment, withdrawal of Donepezil Almus will be considered.

 Use in children and adolescents